How to Store Avocados: Everything You Need to Know (Plus Slicing Tips)

 Want to store avocado mash in the freezer?
 Mash or puree your avocado with lemon juice (use 1 teaspoon per small avocado, and 2 teaspoons per large avocado).
 When the lemon juice has been evenly distributed, pour the puree into a silicone ice cube tray and freeze overnight.
 After cubes set, store in a sealed container in the freezer.

 Take a few out when you’re ready to whip up a slice of sweet potato salmon avocado toast—a fantastic source of quality fats that also looks incredibly classy.
 If you want to make a keto-friendly version of a comfort food classic, you can also use them to create a gluten-free avocado pizza that features a low-carb cauliflower crust.

 How to serve frozen avocados

 Warning: Frozen and thawed avocados do not taste the same as fresh ones.
-The texture is slightly mushier, and will taste a little sour if you added lemon or lime juice before freezing.
+The texture is slightly mushier, and they will taste a little sour if you added lemon or lime juice before freezing.